-Aetna considers medically necessary an external breast prosthesis and up to 4 post-mastectomy bras following a medically necessary mastectomy.
+Aetna considers medically necessary an external breast prosthesis following a medically necessary mastectomy.
+In addition, up to 4 post-mastectomy bras are considered medically necessary initially following a medically necessary mastectomy for a member who has a medically necessary mastectomy form or silicone (or equal) breast prosthesis when the pocket of the bra is used to hold the form/prosthesis.
 Note: Some Aetna plans limit prosthetic coverage to an initial medically necessary prosthesis and do not cover replacement prostheses.
 Please check benefit plan descriptions for details.
 Under these plans, an initial external breast prosthesis and up to 4 initial post-mastectomy bras are covered following a medically necessary mastectomy.
 "Initial" applies to a breast prosthesis and bras purchased within 1 year after the mastectomy is performed, not the first breast prosthesis prescribed after the member's Aetna coverage becomes effective.

 Aetna considers an external breast prosthesis garment with mastectomy form medically necessary for use in the post-operative period prior to a permanent breast prosthesis or as an alternative to a mastectomy bra and breast prosthesis.

 Aetna considers 2 to 4 post-mastectomy replacement bras medically necessary every 12 months.

 Only 1 breast prosthesis per side are considered medically necessary for the useful lifetime of the prosthesis.
 Two prostheses, 1 per side, are considered medically necessary for those persons who have had bilateral mastectomies.
 More than 1 external breast prosthesis per side is considered not medically necessary.